C1710/FilemojiCompat/README.md

 ### DISCLAIMER
 I am not affiliated with or supported by Google or any other people who orignally developed the EmojiCompat library.
 I only made a more flexible implementation of one of their classes.

+### Important note on older versions
+As JCenter/Bintray [will be shut down on 2021-05-01](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/), the library needed to switch to another service, which is in this case [MavenCentral](https://search.maven.org/artifact/de.c1710/filemojicompat) (and Github Packages, but due to an [issue](https://github.community/t/download-from-github-package-registry-without-authentication/14407/7), downloading through the maven repository is not possible without authentication).

+While the usage of MavenCentral should be very easy (you only might need to include it in your `repositories`-section), there's one disadvantage: Older versions of the library (that is  `1.0.17` or older) will not be available anymore, although I don't believe that these are needed.
+At least in comparison to `1.0.17`, there have been no changes in the API or in the behavior of the library other than an updated EmojiCompat-library and a newer target SDK.

 # FileMojiCompat
 ## What is this?
 This is a library providing an easy solution to use [EmojiCompat](https://developer.android.com/guide/topics/ui/look-and-feel/emoji-compat)